 When children are about to start school, it can be an anxious time for parents.
 In Haringey, specialist teams work with you and your child, for example the Early Years Inclusion team or Autism team, to support the transition for your child when he/she moves from an early years setting to reception class in school.

-You can find out more about starting primary school on our school admissions pages and also reading the frequently asked questions for parents of children with SEND - Questions to ask when visiting schools (PDF, 32KB).
+You can find out more about starting primary school on our school admissions pages and also reading the frequently asked questions for parents of children with SEND at the bottom of the page.

 Supporting Children with Medical Needs in School